Finance and Lending

 Like a LOC, you can use dynamic discounting to access cash on demand.
 The difference is that the amount of funds you have access to through dynamic discounting is determined by the value of your approved invoices rather than a preset limit from your bank.
 Unlike a line of credit, dynamic discounting is quick and easy to set up, and there are no strict rules, maintenance fees or balances to pay back.

 At the prime rate, a LOC may appear to be cheaper than dynamic discounting, but this quickly changes when you add in the additional interest and fees.
 The simplicity of dynamic discounting is also an important thing to consider because the inconvenience of complying with the strict conditions may not be worth the cost saved.

-Even if dynamic discounting has a similar cost to a LOC for your company, you can still use an early payment programme in conjunction with a line of credit to increase available capital.
-We recommend using a dynamic discounting programme instead of your LOC whenever it is less expensive or when you need additional capital beyond your credit limit.
+Even if dynamic discounting has a similar cost to a LOC for your company, you can still use an early payment program in conjunction with a line of credit to increase available capital.
+We recommend using a dynamic discounting program instead of your LOC whenever it is less expensive or when you need additional capital beyond your credit limit.

 Dynamic discounting vs. an asset-based loan

 Asset-based lending refers to financing that is secured by collateral.
 Asset-based working capital loans (ABLs) are secured against receivables and sometimes inventory.
 They often require a personal guarantee and can come with extensive rules, many of which are even more oppressive than those that can come with a line of credit.
 With an ABL, your bank may require monthly, weekly or even daily reporting to ensure loan amounts do not exceed the value of the collateral.
 It is also important to note that most banks will advance only 80% of available collateral balances on asset-based loans.